Girona Cycling Holiday: Your Quick Guide

 The Best Bike Hotels outside Girona city

-So there you have it.
-I would say it’s a sum of ingredients that make Girona so special for cyclists.
+So there you have your Girona Cycling Holiday Guide with a summary of the ingredients that make Girona so special for cyclists.

 The cycling community, the climate, the variety of cycling routes, the gastronomy, and the bike-friendly hotels.